 For stylist Marissa Gimeno, 32, of Brooklyn, N.Y., it didn’t take help from a rocket scientist -- or even a veterinarian -- for her to realize that her 8-year-old dog, Lolita, needed to slim down.
 "She was about 2 pounds overweight," she says.
 "For a Chihuahua, that’s hard to miss."

 Ask your veterinarian to evaluate your pooch’s size at every check-up.
-Once your canine reaches maturity, ask for his optimal weight.
+Once your canine reaches maturity, ask for their optimal weight.
 As a rule of thumb, 15% above that weight is obese; zero to 15% is overweight.
-If your dog falls into either category, he is not alone.
+If your dog falls into either category, they are not alone.
 According to a 2011 study, 53% of dogs are overweight or obese.

 Tips for Weighing Your Dog